 With the hard target approach, it’s actually pretty simple, although it can hardly be called easy.
 The idea is to become more physically and emotionally imposing, so people are intimidated, or at least respectful, of your presence.
 It’s really simple: lift heavy weights, eat a lot of calories, and get big and strong.
 Combine that with some basic training in combatives and gun-handling—so you know that you know how to fight—and suddenly, you will find yourself vastly more imposing to the people around you.
 Your kinesics will change.
 Instead of signifying your lack of confidence, you will communicate an unconscious message of “if you fuck with me, I will chop your head off and place it on a spike.
 Then, I’ll feed your corpse to my pigs.”
 The confidence, grounded in competence, will be apparent.”

 The book isn’t all about deception and insurgency.
 The last 1/3 is primarily about firearms, combatives, and tactics.
 Mosby talks about the concealed handgun as the insurgent’s primary weapon and goes over a complete training program to become effective using it.
 He then does the same thing for the rifle.
 The firearms training drills alone are worth the cost of the book.

 I truly enjoyed the book and consider it bargain priced.
 Its $50 cost is nothing in comparison to the amount of information it provides.
-You can order the book at the Forward Observer Website*.
+You can order the book at the WarHammer Six press website.
 It definitely belongs on your book shelf if you are a serious practitioner of the protective arts.